Démystifions le chardon-Marie

 Milk thistle and type 2 diabetes

-A systematic review and meta-analysis published in 2018 evaluated the effects of silymarin supplementation in individuals with type 2 diabetesSeven studies including a total of 370 participants were included in the meta-analysis.
-The results of the meta-analysis show that silymarin supplementation can decrease fasting blood glucose, hemoglobin A1C, insulin, and LDL cholesterol (the "bad" cholesterol) and increase HDL cholesterol (the "good" cholesterol).
-However, the results do not observe a significant effect of silymarin on total cholesterol or triglycerides.
+A systematic review and meta-analysis published in 2018 evaluated the effects of silymarin supplementation in individuals with type 2 diabetes.
+Seven studies including a total of 370 participants were included in the meta-analysis.
+The meta-analysis results show that silymarin supplementation can decrease fasting blood glucose, hemoglobin A1C, insulin, and LDL cholesterol (the “bad” cholesterol) and increase HDL cholesterol (the “good” cholesterol).
+However, the results show no significant effect of silymarin on total cholesterol or triglycerides.
 In conclusion, the data from this study suggest that silymarin supplements have beneficial effects in patients with type 2 diabetes.
-However, current evidence is insufficient, and further studies are needed to confirm the efficacy of silymarin.
+However, current evidence is insufficient, and more studies are needed to confirm silymarin’s effectiveness.

 No serious adverse effects have been reported.
 Digestive side effects have sometimes been reported.
-Finally, the consumption of the aerial parts (above ground) of milk thistle is not recommended for women with hormone-related diseases, such as breast cancer and endometriosis.
+Finally, consumption of the aerial parts (above ground) of milk thistle is not recommended for women with hormone-related diseases, such as breast cancer and endometriosis.

 Possible interactions of milk thistle with medications